Majdi-Aref/mildew-detector/README.md

 # 5. ML business case

+- Heuristics:
+  - At the moment, Farmy and Foods needs added, trained employees to differentiate between healthy and infected cherry leaves.
+  - Because their cherry leaves inspection is done manually with the naked eye, errors are usually expected to happen.
-- The target of this project is to develop a machine learning program that both effectively and efficiently predicts if a cherry leaf is healthy or contains powdery mildew, which can save the customer time, effort, and money.
+- The target of this project is to develop a machine learning model that both effectively and efficiently predicts if a cherry leaf is healthy or contains powdery mildew, which can save the customer time, effort, and money.
-- For this purpose, This machine learning program will utilize the business's cherry leaves dataset.
+- For this purpose, this machine learning model utilizes the business's cherry leaves dataset.
+For more details about the dataset, please visit the first section of this readme file.
+- This machine learning model is a supervised, 2-class, single-label, classification model.
-  - Both healthy and infected cherry leaves images will be applied to train the machine learning model to enable it to learn the differences between the two by means of recognizing repeated patterns.
+  - Images of both healthy and infected cherry leaves have been used to train the machine learning model to enable it to learn the differences between the two by means of recognizing repeated patterns.
-  - The machine learning model will apply binary classification prediction method to display a prediction result, which must be one of two possibilities: either "healthy" or "powdery mildew".
+  - The machine learning model has applied a binary classification prediction method to display a prediction result, which must be one of two possibilities: either "healthy" or "powdery mildew".
 - To make predictions, the customer wants an easy-to-use dashboard to upload both old cherry leaves images from the dataset and also new cherry leaves images that were not included in the project dataset.
 - The customer wants a prediction accuracy to be at least 97% as to whether a cherry leaf is healthy or contains powdery mildew.
-- Only persons who are related to developing this project may have access to the business' cherry leaves dataset.
+- Only people who are related to developing this project may have access to the business' cherry leaves dataset.
-- This program could be exploited to detect similar or different diseases that affect crops other than the cherry tree.
+- The scope of this program could be expanded to detect diseases in crops other than cherry trees.

 # 6. Agile